TCP/IP

 tcp

-has a lot of overhead.
-As a tcp pack
+the tcp header has a lot of overhead.
+As a tcp pack not

 it will be sent again.